 This is the first of five books that I finished for my doctorate of ministry studies.
 Dr. Stroope was a professor of mine in seminary.
 I overheard many conversations related the topic of this book.
 It’s fun to see it in print.

-The book an investigation into the language of mission.
+The book is an investigation into the language of mission.
 In part one Stroope provides an assessment of various methods and means through which modern interpreters have justified and historicized missions.
 In part two Stroope details the origins and modern use of missions.
 In part three Stroope provides an analysis of modern mission.
 He states his intention as an appraisal of the long course of mission rhetoric in an effort to identify the source and severity of the mission problem.
 His goal is to offer language that more appropriately expresses the church’s activity.
 Ultimately, Stroope argues that the modern mission movement is falling out of use.
 He claims it is a project of the nineteenth and early twentieth centuries.
 Fearful of the church defending tradition and its language rather than defending the gospel, Stroope offers an alternative in his epilogue.

 He offers the language of “pilgrim witness.”
 Pilgrim offers the image of a people who journey towards a greater vision.
 Witness offers the ideas of beholding and telling.
 Beholding is to be captured by a vision that is revealed and thus is transformative.
 To tell is to do more than recount events but to convey with one’s words and life what has been experienced.
 Stroope argues that pilgrim witness is kingdom of God language rather than language of tradition.